 What Actually Helps

-Not a list of platitudes.
-The things that research and clinical psychology consistently identify as genuinely useful —
+Not platitudes.
+The things psychology consistently identifies as genuinely useful —

-Naming the pattern out loud.
+Name the pattern out loud.
 Not to process it emotionally but to interrupt the rationalization loop.
-When you say “I’m trauma bonded” or “this is the repair phase” you introduce language that your analytical brain can work with instead of against you.
+When you say “this is the repair phase” or “I’m experiencing trauma bonding” you introduce language your analytical brain can work with instead of against you.

-Understanding that clarity comes after distance, not before.
-Most people wait to feel clear before they leave.
+Understand that clarity comes after distance, not before.
+Most people wait to feel clear before leaving.
 Clarity is almost never available inside the relationship.
 It arrives after.
 Waiting for it first is waiting for something that requires the very thing you’re waiting to feel ready for.

 The Part Nobody Says